Has the ability to amaze!

 a helping hand

-All visitors older than 2 years of age will be required to wear a mask while at the Child Development Centre (CDC).
+All visitors older than 2 years of age (with the exception of those who cannot put on/take off a mask themselves or who have a medical reason for being unable to wear a mask) will be required to wear a mask while at the Child Development Centre (CDC).
 If you do not have your own, a disposable mask will be provided.
 Infants/children 2 years of age and younger are not expected to wear a mask.

 The well being of children, families and our staff is always our top priority.
 Many of the children we support have underlying health conditions that may make them more susceptible to complications of a COVID-19 infection.
 In response to the pandemic, the CDC has been adapting services to address the developmental needs of children in a way that respects their health vulnerabilities, while safeguarding our staff and the families we support.